 Deciphering the local building materials based on the use of theran tephra and lime entails the laboratory examination of a series of samples from Agrilia settlement.
 The aim is to unveil their physicochemical and mechanical properties, as well as their production technology and application process.
 In situ survey of the cave settlement of Agrilia, bibliographic research as well as interviews with local masons frame the scientific work as valuable sources for the documentation of traditional materials and techniques.

 The field of study regards some of the most representative techniques of Therasia:

 The binding mortars used for the stones’ assemblage in the cave structures.

 The plastering techniques with emphasis on the special waterproofing coatings used in flooring systems and water cisterns

 The pumice aggregate concretes, very similar to Roman Concrete technique, used to create the cast vaults of the cave dwellings and occasionally building units like bricks.

-The prism of optimising the traditional materials is a crucial parameter in conducting the research and will be based on classic and innovative directions within the material science field, such as hydraulic technology and geopolymerisation.
+The prism of optimising the traditional materials is a crucial parameter in the conduction of the research and will be based on classic and innovative directions of the material science field, such as hydraulic technology and geopolymerisation.
 All conclusions drawn from the research will be employed towards the design of new materials, compatible for restoration and appropriate for sculptural use.

-Throughout the research, scientific support and guidance is provided by the international expert Marie D. Jackson, Associate Professor of the Department of Geology and Geophysics from the University of Utah, as an expert on volcanic materials and their use in mortars and concretes throughout the history of architecture.
+Throughout the research, scientific support and guidance will be provided by the international expert Marie D. Jackson, Associate Professor of the Department of Geology and Geophysics from the University of Utah, as an expert on volcanic materials and their use in mortars and concretes throughout the history of architecture.

 Petrographic image from a “theran earth” sample, H.S.G.M.E.
 Dr. Christos Papatrechas